defold/doc/docs/en/manuals/project-settings.md

 #### Bundle Resources
 `bundle_resources`
 A comma separated list of directories containing resource files and folders that should be copied as-is into the resulting package when bundling.
 The directories must be specified with an absolute path from the project root, for example `/res`.
-The resource directory must contain subfolders named by `platform`, or `architecure-platform`.
+The resource directory must contain subfolders named by `platform`, or `architecture-platform`.

 Supported platforms are `ios`, `android`, `osx`, `win32`, `linux`, `web`, `switch`